Inverter generators are currently the best portable power sources.

-Westinghouse has only recently entered the market of portable generators, releasing some of the finest units money can buy such as WGen7500.
+Westinghouse has only recently entered the market of portable generators, releasing some of the best units money can buy, such as WGen7500.

 Their inverter generators are also top notch quality.
 WH2000iXLT is a great example of a portable inverter generator which delivers all major promises to its user.

 It has got a very long run time of 13 hours at 50% load, which is longer than most of the inverter generators.